fluid-project/grunt-modulefiles/README.md

 Either an array or comma separated string listing the modules to be included in the set of dependencies.
 If the value is falesy the entire set of modules, minus exclusions (see option.exclude), will be used.

+#### options.cwd
+Type: `String`
+Default value: `""`

+A path that all source files and directories are relative to.

 ### Output

 An object containing arrays of all the files and directories returned from the task, is stored at the targets output property.

 ```js
 {